dhwani172/dhwani172/README.md

 ### 🌷 About Me
 ✨ **Dhwani Patel** (she/her)
-🎓 Computer Engineering Student at *I²IT, Pune*
+🎓 Electronics and Telecommunications with Honours in AIML at *I²IT, Pune*
 💡 Passionate about AI, Cloud Computing, and Intelligent Systems
-🌈 I love building projects that merge creativity with technology — from ML-powered tools to playful interfaces.
+💗 I love building projects that merge creativity with technology — from ML-powered tools to playful interfaces.
-📫 Reach me: **dhwanispatel0217@gmail.com**

 ---